valboz/VBMicrolensing/README.md

 ### C++

-If you just want to use the C++ library, clone this repository, all cpp files and the `VBMicroLensing.h` are located in in `VBMicroLensing/lib` and shouldbe added to your project.
+If you just want to use the C++ library, clone this repository, all cpp files and the `VBMicroLensing.h` are located in in `VBMicroLensing/lib` and should be added to your project.

 The package also contains the following files:
 - `VBMicroLensing/data/ESPL.tbl`  - Pre-calculated table for Extended-source-point-lens